Welcome to the Mariposa County Tree Mortality Webpage

 Q. Is there a charge to have my trees marked and felled?

-A. No, the County of Mariposa through Blue Ridge Services, will mark and fall trees that are impacting County infrastructure.
+A. No, the County of Madera through Blue Ridge Services, will mark and fall trees that are impacting County infrastructure.
 This service is being offered to you, free of charge.

 Q: Will Blue Ridge Services be removing trees that they fall?